ImageMagick/Usage-Markdown/basics/index.md

 ~~~

 Some artifact defines have shortcuts because they are used very regularly by users.
-For example the "`-verbose`" operational control (see below), is really equivalent to using "`-define verbose`", and thus creating a '`verbose`' artifact.
+For example, the "`-verbose`" operational control (see below), is really equivalent to using "`-define verbose`", and thus creating a '`verbose`' artifact.
 For example...

 ~~~{data-capture-out=artifact_verbose.txt}
 convert xc: -verbose info: |\